parallel-feature-tracking/parallel-feature-tracking-course-project/README.md

 # Scalable Parallel Feature Extraction and Tracking for Large Time-Varying 3D Volume Data
 Our implementation of the paper Scalable Parallel Feature Extraction and Tracking for Large Time-varying 3D Volume Data.
+We built this as a part of our course CS677: Topics in Large Data Analysis and Visualization

 To run the code the following libraries need to be present:
   - A CPP compiler